the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 });
 ~~~~~~~

-Jest lets us pass a test-specific function to the Item component as prop.
+Jest lets us pass a test-specific function to the Item component as a prop.
 These test specific functions are called **spy**, **stub**, or **mock**; each is used for different test scenarios.
 The `jest.fn()` returns us a *mock* for the actual function, which lets us capture when it's called.
 As a result, we can use Jest assertions like `toHaveBeenCalledTimes`, which lets us assert a number of times the function has been called; and `toHaveBeenCalledWith`, to verify arguments that are passed to it.

 Every time we want to spy a JavaScript function, whether it has been called or whether it received certain arguments, we can use Jest's helper function to create a mocked function.
 Then, after invoking this function implicitly with RTL's `fireEvent` object's function, we can assert that the provided callback handler -- which is the mocked function -- has been called one time.